OrchardCMS/OrchardCore/src/docs/reference/modules/Email/README.md

 # Email (`OrchardCore.Email`)

 This module provides email settings configuration.
+Also, you need to enable at least one email provider to be able to send emails.
+For more information please check the [Azure Email](../Email.Azure/README.md) and [SMTP Email](../Email.Smtp/README.md) module.

 ## Email Settings